r66ff/multithreaded-server/README.md

 ## How To Run And What To Expect
-My program sever.py runs **a simple multithreaded web server** that serves requiested files (which are structurally the same file really, index.html, with path repalced as per requirements, but the code is capable of serving completely different files as well).
+My program sever.py runs **a simple multithreaded web server** that serves requiested files (which are structurally the same file really, index.html, with path repalced as per project requirements, but the code is capable of serving completely different files as well).

 Code is written in Python 3 and was tested on Ubuntu 16.04.1, so this is a recommended